no10ds/DEPRECATED-rapid-infrastructure/README.md

 ## Deploy the rAPId module

-For departments that already have an existing infrastructure, we have extracted the top level infrastructure into a single terraform [module](./modules/rapid/).
+For departments that already have an existing infrastructure, we have extracted the top level infrastructure into a single Terraform [module](./modules/rapid/).

 Usage:
 ```